 GENERAL INFORMATION

-In addition to getting help, spend some time looking for ways to work with your natural tendencies.
-Many of the traits of the condition are actually positive when used according to directions!
+In addition to the tips and tricks on this page, I would recommend spending some time looking for other ways that are compatible with your natural tendencies.
+Many of the traits of ADD are actually positive when viewed in a different light!
+And remember, not every tip or trick works for everyone.

 Try these ADD and organizing tips to see what you find useful: